pytorch/pytorch/docs/source/deploy.rst

     std::cout << output.slice(/*dim=*/1, /*start=*/0, /*end=*/5) << '\n';

 Notably, the model's forward function is executing in Python, in an embedded CPython interpreter.
-The model object itself is responsible for load balancing parallel requests among different interpreters, so you can feel free to to call the forward function from multiple threads without fear of GIL issues!
+Note that the model is a ``ReplicatedObj``, which means that you can call ``model()`` from multiple threads and the forward method will be executed on multiple independent interpreters, with no global interpreter lock.